Ernestins/c4/README.md

-# C4
+# c4

-A Macro Language with template engine function and influence from m4, awk, ruby, razor, cpp (c preprocessor) and perl
+A Macro Language (usable like GNU m4) with template engine function and influence from m4, awk, ruby, razor, cpp (c preprocessor) and perl

 > while **m4** and **cpp** are nice because they are simple.
 They are not enough to handle markdown.
 >